-DCNR to Begin Spraying Forests in Spongy Moth Suppression Effort
+DCNR to begin spraying forests in spongy moth suppression effort

 Bureau of Forestry experts note the state’s oak stands are especially vulnerable to infestations, often resulting in tree mortality.
 The loss of habitat, timber, and tree growth are considerable when populations go untreated.
 A tree begins to significantly suffer when 30 percent or more of its leaf surface is lost.

-The applied insecticides, tebufenozide or Bacillus thuringiensis subsp. kurstaki, must be ingested by young caterpillars as they feed on emerging foliage.
+The applied insecticides must be ingested by young caterpillars as they feed on emerging foliage.

 Begun in 1972, the forest insect spray program is a cooperative effort among DCNR and the USDA Forest Service’s Forest Health Protection Unit.